ashutosh7i/night-owl/readme.md

 - 📝 Two components for each log entry: message and data
 - 📌 Support for predefined tags like User, System, Other
 - 🔄 Fallback type for unknown tags
-- ⚡ Fast and efficient C++ core implementation
+- ⚡ Fast and efficient rust core implementation
 - 💾 SQLite database for robust storage and quick retrieval
 - 🐳 Docker image for easy deployment
 - 📦 SDKs for multiple platforms (Flutter, JavaScript)